petrixh/ccapp/README_MINIKUBE.md

 ```
    minikube start
 ```
-   see below for handy script to delete and recreate with set amoutn of ram and cpus...
+   see below for handy script to delete and recreate with set amount of ram and cpus...
+Control Center needs aobut 4G of ram with a small Vaadin app deployed.

 3. turn on minikube tunnel (needs sudo and takes a few seconds)
 ```